JrPlayers

 • Be responsible for integrity, cleanliness of facility (pick up after yourself)

-• Be responsible for condition and location of costume and props
+• Be responsible for condition and location of scripts, costume and props

-• Communicate with Director or Jr. Players Board Member if you have any questions
+• Communicate with Director or Jr. Players Board Member if you have questions or concerns

 Responsibilities of Board